Showing 61-70 of 72 Results

 Current Research and Scholarly InterestsSocial and environmental determinants of health; role of workplace physical environment and work organization as causes of chronic disease and disability

-Professor of Surgery (Plastic & Reconstructive Surgery) at the Stanford University Medical Center
+Professor of Surgery (Plastic & Reconstructive Surgery) and, by courtesy, of Orthopaedic Surgery at the Stanford University Medical Center

 Current Research and Scholarly InterestsMaintaining and optimizing upper limb function in people with spinal cord injury and other nerve disorders.